craftcms/docs/docs/nitro/2.x/plugin-development.md

 # Setting up Nitro for Plugin Development

-Nitro supports running multiple sites with their own PHP versions, settings and Xdebug making plugin development a breeze.
+Nitro supports running multiple sites with their own PHP versions, settings and Xdebug making plugin development easy.
 There are many ways to setup Nitro for plugin development but here are just a few.

 ## Local Composer Repository